raksbaliwena/raksbaliwena/README.md

 ## Welcome to my GitHub Profile

 - 🔭 I’ve previously worked on a simple 2D python game ... :[Alien Inavsion](https://github.com/raksbaliwena/Alien-Invasion.git):
-- 🌱 I’m currently pursuing BSc in Computer Science
+- 🌱 BSc in Computer Science graduate
-- 🌱 I’m currently working on Django & Laravel Frameworks and Network Security
+- 🌱 I’m currently working on Nodejs and Cybersecurity
-- 🥅 2021 Goals: Grow and Contribute more by using github and git
+- 🥅 2022 Goals: Grow and Contribute more by using github and git

-- 💬 Ask me about anything related to Python/Laravel Framework/Maintenance and Streamlining processes
+- 💬 Ask me about anything related to European Football
 - ⚡ Fun fact: I love Football and Gaming

 ### Connect with me: